JosephZheng1998/DialoGPT-Chat-Bot/README.md

 # DialoGPT-Chat-Bot
-This repo contains the DialoGPT Models for CMU 11747 NN for NLP.
-The code and README is based on the [repo](https://github.com/huggingface/transfer-learning-conv-ai) accompany the blog post [🦄 How to build a State-of-the-Art Conversational AI with Transfer Learning](https://medium.com/@Thomwolf/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313).
+This repo contains the DialoGPT Models for CMU 11747 NN for NLP by Tiancheng Zheng, Junda An, and Ariel Xiao.
+The code and README is based on the [repo](https://github.com/huggingface/transfer-learning-conv-ai) accompanying the blog post [🦄 How to build a State-of-the-Art Conversational AI with Transfer Learning](https://medium.com/@Thomwolf/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313).

 ## Installation